3mdeb/96boards-docs-wiki/The-FAQ-nursery.md

 This is a good question since most of the regular PC has a power button to turn on/off power supply which is controlled by the motherboard.

-The way to turn on the current 96Boards is just plug in your AC adapter to the DC jack and it will automatically start booting the bootlarder and OS.
+The way to turn on all of the current 96Boards is just plug in your AC adapter to the DC jack and it will automatically start booting the bootloader and OS.

 There is no power LED on the 96Boards, so there will be no indication if the 96Boards has been powered or not at the glance.

-It starts to boot the bootlader but please wait for some time until screen shows up on the HDMI display.
+It starts to boot the bootloader but please wait for some time until screen shows up on the HDMI display.

 If you have connected the serial console, watching the boot messages are also good indication of booting.